CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 mortem, should be made only in accordance with domestic law consistent with the

-.
+international law of human rights.
 UN calls for clear domestic legal boundaries for using

 genetic data for mentioned purposes but domestic legislation must be in accordance with